benspratling4/SwiftSVG/README.md

 TODO: Write methods which parse SVG and represent the data model as an SVGImage.

+`let image = SVGImage("<svg ...>...</svg>")`

-TODO: write code which can play back an SVGImage as drawing commands into any SwiftGraphcisCore.GraphicsContext
+TODO: write code which can play back an SVGImage as drawing commands into any SwiftGraphicsCore.GraphicsContext

+`extension SwiftGraphicsContext {`

+`func drawSVGImage(_ image:SVGImage, in rect:Rect, pixelsPerPoint:Int) `

+`}`

-TODO: write a convenience init which can produce a SampledImage from an SVGImage at a chosen pizel/point resolution.
+TODO: write a convenience init which can produce a SampledImage from an SVGElement at a chosen pizel/point resolution.

 ### Get a SwiftGraphicsCore.Path from an SVG "d" string: